whamcloud/Online-Help/docs/Contributor_Docs/cd_Installing_IML_On_Vagrant.md

 You should now be able to see IML when navigating to [https://localhost:8443](https://localhost:8443).
 Click on the login link at the top right and log in as the admin user (password: lustre).
 After logging in, go to the servers page by selecting the following:

-> Configuratin -> Servers
+> Configuration -> Servers

-Click the `Add Servers` button and enter the following pdsh expression:
+Click the `Add Servers` button and enter the following hostlist expression:

 ```bash
 mds[1,2].local,oss[1,2].local